-I originally published this post 7 years ago.
-I have no recollection of the specific failures referred to in the first paragraphs here.
-But I’ve been going through a major rough patch lately, walking out of the big musical enterprise I created and which has consumed me in recent years.
-Plus ça change, plus c’est la même chose.
-I believe we each carry with us a propensity for optimism/pessimism, to a great extent regardless of circumstances.
+I originally published this post almost 15 years ago.
+I have no recollection of the specific failures referred to in the first paragraphs here, but I’ve gone through a number of rough patches since.
+Actually, I’m in quite a good place now.
+We’ll see how long that lasts.
+I believe we each carry within us a propensity for optimism/pessimism, to a great extent regardless of circumstances.
+We are who we are.

 James Taylor – ‘Yesterday’ (1970, live)